Skip to content

 Control Flow

-.
-The conditional expression is not wrapped with parentheses (if present, they're accepted as noise).
+Conditionals use the if keyword and loops use while.
+The conditional expression is not wrapped with parentheses (though you can, of course, wrap any expression with parens).
 Braces are required around the body.
-There is no else
+There is no else.

 int i = 0;